couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

    and [Deleting a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-deleting-ref).

- * Changing XDCR internal settings via REST can be found in.
-The most important settings you may want to change is `xdcrMaxConcurrentReps` which is the number of concurrent replications per Couchbase Server instance.
-By default the setting is 32 concurrent replication streams.
-You may to decrease this setting if your destination cluster cannot keep up with the source cluster replications, or you can increase it if you are certain your source and destination clusters have the CPU to support this increased load.
+ * Concurrent replications, which is the number of concurrent replications per Couchbase Server instance.
 See [Viewing Internal XDCR Settings](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-internal-settings).

-<a id="couchbase-admin-xdcr-retry"></a>

-### Changing the XDCR Retry Setting
+For the XDCR retry interval you can provide an environment variable or make a PUT request.
 By default if XDCR is unable to replicate for any reason like network failures, it will stop and try to reach the remote cluster every 30 seconds if the network is back, XDCR will resume replicating.
-You can change this default by changing an environment variable or by changing the server parameter `xdcr_failure_restart_interval`.
+You can change this default behavior by changing an environment variable or by changing the server parameter `xdcr_failure_restart_interval` with a PUT request:

+Note that if you are using XDCR on multiple nodes in cluster and you want to change this setting throughout the cluster, you will need to perform this operation on every node in the cluster.

- * **Unhandled:** `[:unknown-tag :sidebar]` By an environment variable:
+ * By an environment variable:

     ```
     shell>    export XDCR_FAILURE_RESTART_INTERVAL=60